apoorvam1/LeetCode/Concepts/System Design/Scaling/Load Balancer.md

 - Sticky Sessions: Some applications require that a user continues to connect to the same backend server.
 This persistence is achieved through sticky sessions, using the appsession parameter in the backend that requires it.

+**What if the load balancer is heavily loaded?**
+- Typically load balancers like HAProxy can handle 20k-60k active sessions per GB of RAM.
+If you run out of RAM, either upgrade it or build another load balancer fronted by a round-robin DNS system.
+  - Round robin DNS publicizes multiple IP address for one domain.
+Keeps a cluster of 2 servers with 1 load balancer for each IP.
+This allows horizontal scaling
+- Routing or firewall tweaks to spread load to multiple load balancers.
+Have the front router or front firewall spread the incoming connections to several IP addresses

 **What issues could bringin in a load balancer cause?**
 - If it doesn't have enough resources, it can become a bottleneck
 - Increases system complexity